sebnitu/vrembem/packages/dismissible/README.md

 # Dismissible

-A JavaScript plugin to dismiss components in the DOM.
+A component for either removing an element from the DOM or hiding it with a CSS class.